Heukchi Sangji

-Heukchi Sangji (黑齒常之, 630 – 689), courtesy name Hangwon(恒元), was a Korean-born Chinese military general of Baekje, one of the Three Kingdoms of Korea.
-He is remembered primarily as a leader of the Baekje Revival Movement to restore the kingdom after the capital fell in 660 to the Silla–Tang alliance.
+Heukchi Sangji (黑齒常之, 630 – 689), courtesy name Hangwon (恒元), was a Chinese military general of Baekje origin, one of the Three Kingdoms of Korea.
+He is remembered primarily as a leader of the Baekje restoration movement to restore the kingdom after the capital fell in 660 to the Silla–Tang alliance.
 Later after their defeat he became a general of the Tang dynasty.
-In China he was known as "Heichi Changzhi".
+In China his name was read as "Heichi Changzhi".

 Background

 In 1929 the tomb of Heukchi Sangji was discovered and excavated in Luoyang, China.
 According to the Samguk Sagi, he was a man of the West Be (Bu, District) in Baekje who had surrendered to the army of the Tang dynasty at the fall of Baekje in 660, and became a distinguished Tang general.
 The epitaph states that his clan was a collateral branch of the Baekje royal family (Buyeo clan, 扶餘氏) but since their ancestors were enfeoffed with the Heuk-chi country (黑齒國), their descendants took this name.
 The epitaph also states that the Heukchi clan leaders held the rank of Dalsol (達率, 2nd court rank).
 According to the epitaph his great-grandfather was named Mundae (文大), his grandfather Deokhyeon (德顯), and his father was Sacha (沙次).